authelia/authelia/docs/content/contributing/guidelines/documentation.md

 ---
 title: "Documentation"
 description: "Authelia Development Documentation Guidelines"
-lead: "This section covers the guidelines we use when writing documentation."
+summary: "This section covers the guidelines we use when writing documentation."
 date: 2022-10-02T14:32:16+11:00
 draft: false
 images: []